Ivan-Montes/SpringSchoolApiRest/README.md

 ## Usage

-Check and try the usage of [SpringSchoolApiRest](https://springschoolapirest.onrender.com/swagger-ui/index.html#/) using Open API and Swagger UI hosted in [Render](https://render.com/)
+Check and try the usage of [SpringSchoolApiRest](https://springschoolapirest.onrender.com/swagger-ui/index.html#/) using Open API and Swagger UI hosted in [Render](https://render.com/).
+But be quick, free stuff doesn't last long :wink:

-If not, ensure you add the path /api/ to your requests:
+If not, ensure you add the path /api/ to your requests in postman, as the typical web develores does (or try hard and use VIM :muscle::muscle: ):

 ```
 ** Get a List of all teachers **